ProjectPythia/landsat-ml-cookbook/README.md

 ## Motivation

-Once you complete this cookbook, you will have the  skills to access and analyze Landsat data.
+Once you complete this cookbook, you will have the skills to access, resample, regrid, reshape, and rescale satellite data, as well as the foundation for applying machine learning to it.
 You will also learn how to interactively visualize your data at every step in the process.

 ## Authors